Moderocky/Wellspring-old/README.md

 Current testing/in-progress features:
 -----
  * Packet factory and outgoing packet builders.
 (Testing)
+ * Interface layer with Bukkit for a simple packet-sending system.

 Planned future features:
 -----
  * Interface layer with Bukkit for creating attributes, goals, custom entities, potions and enchantments.
- * Interface layer with Bukkit for creating worlds, biomes and structure types.
+ * Interface layer with Bukkit for creating customised worlds, biomes and structure types.
- * Replacement of all of the idiotic Bukkit enums - allowing for mod content, materials, blocks, APIs, etc. to be added easily.
+ * Replacement of all of the idiotic Bukkit enums - allowing for modded content, materials, blocks, items, APIs, etc. to be added easily.
- * Interface layer with Bukkit for a simple packet-sending system.
+   * This will (eventually) include materials, though that will take a long time to complete.
+   * With any hope, this will allow for the reintroduction of projects like "forgebukkit" and similar.
  * Interface layer with Bukkit for managing basic client-side entities.
  * A proper way to create custom NBT-tag implementations, such as to allow for better storage or to store new types.
  * Packet listening/events system.

+#### How does the version cycle work?
+Wellspring has a very simple versioning system.
+It takes into account the Minecraft version, the testing scope, and the build number.

+For example: `1.16.3-alpha-3`
+`1.16.3` -> Minecraft version
+`alpha` -> release channel
+`3` -> the build number for this Minecraft version

+Build numbers increment with every release, no matter the release channel.
+This means that `alpha-5` is newer than `beta-4`, for example.

+The release channels reference how extensively the release has been tested.
+`alpha` -> means it has built successfully, starts and functions successfully, and has compiled into KenzieServer properly.
+This means it is being used by at least one server with no known issues, however it has not been extensively tested.
+`beta` -> it has been tested on multiple servers and environments, with no issues found.
+`stable` -> it has been widely used with no known problems, and has been available for long enough that any major issues should have been discovered.
+`perfect` -> the final release for this Minecraft version cycle, with no new features planned, no bugs found, and no changes anticipated.

+Alpha versions will rarely have proper documentation as they are made available for the purposes of testing/reviewing and can undergo major revisions.
+This is a good time to recommend changes, debate the implementation of a feature or suggest a better way of doing something.

+Beta releases should have extensive documentation, and are generally the "dress rehearsal" for the stable release.
+Method erasure should remain the same.

-##### Will this be maintained?
+#### Will this be maintained?
 Fairly.
 It ought to be kept up-to-date with Paper upstream.
 New major Minecraft versions require me to rewrite a large chunk manually, so those updates might take a little longer.

-##### Is it safe to use in production?
+#### Is it safe to use in production?
 I believe so.
 Wellspring forms a part of KenzieServer (the platform used by my servers) so it is very likely that any bugs will be found by me.
 That said-- I cannot possibly check every potential use case by myself, so I would definitely advise caution and prior testing before using the more advanced features.

-##### Is there a Maven repository?
+#### Is there a Maven repository?
 Not currently.
 As a lot of Wellspring's additions are in the `Server` layer (which cannot be distributed) you ought to build from source yourself.
 Instructions for this are available on Paper's repository.